barker29/hillsboro-crashes/docs/index.markdown

 Previously, we attempted to track crashes throughout Washington County, not just in Hillsboro.
 That got to be too much to manage, but some old data is still available:

-- Partial crash data from [2023](washington-county/)
+- Partial Washington County crash data from [2023](washington-county/)
-- Archived data from [2022](washington-county/fatalities2022/) is also available.
+- Archived Washington County data from [2022](washington-county/fatalities2022/).